 Updated November 2019 || A servo motor, when coupled with a feedback device, servo amplifier, and error-correcting control loops, can maintain a tightly controlled position, torque, or speed in applications that require closed-loop operation and the ability to respond to disturbances.

 But another benefit of servo motors is their ability to produce significant torque over a wide range of speeds.

-Accordingly, the servo motor torque curve, which depicts the amount of torque a motor can produce over its range of operating speeds, is one of the most useful tools in servo motor sizing and selection.
+So the servo-motor torque curve, which depicts the amount of torque a motor can produce over its range of operating speeds, is one of the most useful tools in servo -motor sizing and selection.

 Servo motor torque curves are relatively flat up to the motor’s maximum speed, unlike stepper motors, whose torque drops sharply beyond a certain operating speed.

 The maximum torque required by the motor is typically the sum of torque during acceleration, torque due to the load, and torque to overcome friction.
 Because maximum torque is required for only a short amount of time, it can fall outside of the motor’s continuous operating zone, but must fall within the intermittent duty zone.

 However, there are two caveats when considering the application’s maximum and its relationship to the motor’s intermittent operation zone: